|

 was silence again as the crowd waited to hear what he had to say.
 For

 a moment he said nothing.
-He seemed to look around the room, then focus
+He seemed to look around the room, then he focussed

 on Wyn as she sat there in the front row.
-And he winked at her.
+He winked at her.
 She opened

 her mouth in surprise and looked at the man in the glasses and chauffeur's